nellycattaneorocchi/GettingAndCleaningDataCourseProject/CodeBook.md

 # run_analysis.R CodeBook

-This code book describes the variables, the data, and any transformations or work that performed to clean up the data
+This code book describes data, variables, and any transformations or work that performed to clean up the data

+# data
 Human Activity Recognition Using Smartphones Dataset Version 1.0
 ==================================================================